-Most women are aware that eating fruits during pregnancy and while breastfeeding their baby is quite important as fruits are extremely nutritious and by eating fruits babies also get the taste of a variety of nutritive elements that support his growth.
-Including pineapple in a pregnant woman’s diet is recommended, especially in the last stage of pregnancy as it is known to induce labour.
+Most women are aware that eating fruits during pregnancy and while breastfeeding their baby is quite important, as fruits are extremely nutritious and babies also get the taste of a variety of nutritive elements that support their growth.
+Including pineapple in a pregnant woman’s diet is recommended, especially in the last stage of pregnancy, as it is known to induce labour.
 However, when it comes to consuming this fruit while nursing, it cannot be surely stated that it is safe for a baby.
 Since what you eat and drink is ultimately used to form the milk in your body, it indirectly will be consumed by the baby.
-Therefore, being informed about it is of utmost importance.
+Therefore, being informed about the safety of eating pineapple during breastfeeding is of utmost importance.

 Can a Breastfeeding Mom Eat Pineapple?

 Yes, eating pineapple while breastfeeding is possible.
 A mother who is breastfeeding can make pineapples a part of her diet, but only after she has been breastfeeding her baby for about 5-6 months.
 There are various studies that strongly indicate that a higher presence of citric fruits in the diet of a woman can be harmful to the baby’s body.
 This also tends to include pineapple, since it has a pretty strong flavour and an acidic content, which could be quite strong for the baby.

 Pineapples are a pretty important fruit for breastfeeding moms since they are immensely rich in numerous vitamins and a few elements that are very specifically found only in themselves.
 A simple cup full of pineapple chunks contains a nutritional distribution as follows.

 While the evidence of pineapple juice increasing breast milk in a lactating woman might not be conclusively proved, there are many other benefits of consuming this fruit for a mother and her baby.